jdmorei/engagexr/README.md

 ## Docker

-Not finished.

-By default, the API will expose port 8000
+By default, the API will expose port 3000

 ```
 docker-composer up -d